omeryazir/scrapy/Readme.md

 </ul>

 <h2><a href="#what" aria-hidden="true" class="anchor" id="user-content-what"></a>What is Scrapy ?</h2>
-<q>"An open source and collaborative framework for extracting the data you need from websites.Scrapy is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival" </q>
+<q>An open source and collaborative framework for extracting the data you need from websites.Scrapy is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival</q>

 <h2><a href="#alternatives" aria-hidden="true" class="anchor" id="user-content-alternatives"></a>Alternatives to Scrapy</h2>